A Comparison of Ferrous vs. Non-Ferrous Materials in CNC Router Applications

 Non-ferrous materials are non-magnetic whereas ferrous metals are magnetic.
-The two types of metal’s difference in magnetic ability proposes that they have different functional purposes in CNC mechanisms.
+The two types of metal’s difference in magnetic ability propose that they have different functional purposes in CNC mechanisms.
 For instance, a stepper motor works by activating differently placed magnets one after the other which attracts the rotor in a sequential step-like manner.
-It is vital that the rotor in this stepper motor be created out of a ferrous metal that is magnetic, such as an iron alloy like silicon steel , otherwise the rotor wouldn’t be attracted by the magnets, and the mechanism would ultimately fail.
+It is vital that the rotor in this stepper motor be created out of a ferrous metal that is magnetic, such as an iron alloy like silicon steel, otherwise, the rotor wouldn’t be attracted by the magnets, and the mechanism would ultimately fail.
 A non-ferrous material would simply not be suitable for this kind of rotor.

 Highly Conductive vs. Lowly Conductive

 Non-ferrous metals are more conductive than ferrous metals.
 This distinction between the two types of metal is again important when deciding what materials to use for certain mechanisms.
 For instance, a DC servo motor works by converting electrical energy into mechanical energy.
-This conversion process is achieved by passing voltage through coils to generate torque ultimately moving the mechanism .
-For this to work, the coils that receive the electrical current would need to be constructed out of a non-ferrous material like copper so that the electricity can pass through unrestrained, otherwise the electrical current would fail to convert to mechanical energy and the mechanism would fail to function.
-In this case the coil simply cannot be made out a ferrous material.
+This conversion process is achieved by passing voltage through coils to generate torque ultimately moving the mechanism.
+For this to work, the coils that receive the electrical current would need to be constructed out of a non-ferrous material like copper so that the electricity can pass through unrestrained, otherwise, the electrical current would fail to convert to mechanical energy and the mechanism would fail to function.
+In this case, the coil simply cannot be made out of ferrous material.

 Thermal Resistance vs. Non-Thermal Resistance

-Thermal conductivity and the reciprocal thermal resistant are both properties that concern a material’s ability to handle heat.
-Some of the top thermal conductive metals are silver, copper, gold, and aluminium which are all non-ferrous, indicating a trend that nonferrous materials tend to hold their heat more than ferrous materials.
+Thermal conductivity and the reciprocal thermal resistance are both properties that concern a material’s ability to handle high temperatures.
+Some of the top thermal conductive metals are silver, copper, gold, and aluminum which are all non-ferrous, indicating a trend that nonferrous materials tend to hold their heat more than ferrous materials.
 Thermal resistance is an important concept for CNC manufacturers because heat control and overheating are large issues.
 In fact, temperature is one of the largest factors in determining tool life.
 These properties come into play when deciding what material to construct a CNC spindle out of.
-A CNC spindle can run hot when cutting various metals, and require not only heat sinks and coolants, but also a strong dense foundational material that is thermal resistant.
+A CNC spindle can run hot when cutting various metals and require not only heat sinks and coolants, but also a strong dense foundational material that is thermal resistant.
 A strong durable thermal resistant ferrous material, coupled with other heat prevention techniques, would help maintain tool life and prevent possible damages and errors.